Lilyqqqqqq/hello-world/README.md

 # hello-world
-firsrt time to feel it
+#firsrt time to feel it
-study hard
+#study hard
+using namespace std;